 Colder areas that experience a lot of snow, ice or windy conditions will mean the tree needs to be sheltered, either by other plants around it or by situating it near buildings or tall fencing.
 If you keep this information in mind, choosing the right location for your Crimson Queen won’t be too difficult.
 Because of its versatility and adaptability, most locations are going to be suitable and should allow the tree to flourish.

 Caring For Your Crimson Queen Japanese Maple

 Caring for the Crimson Queen will depend on how you choose to grow it.
 If you require it to be more upright and tree-like staking it will allow it to grow to its full height and display its wide weeping crown in its full glory.
 For use as a shrub staking won’t be necessary, as the tree naturally forms lower to the ground as it spreads out.
 The crown will still form just as beautifully.

 Use as either a tree or a shrub will not detract from its beauty.
 It is tolerant of pruning and this should be done when the tree is most dormant in the colder months.
 Fertilization should also take place in early spring before new growth appears.
 Like many other maple varieties, this species has no serious insect or disease problems.

 Add Beauty and Color to Your Garden!

 Both commercial and home landscaping will benefit from the addition of this beautiful and colorful tree.
-Whichever way you choose to grow it, it is guaranteed to be a strong color producer and a powerful focal point full of that visual attractiveness that many gardeners are seeking when constructing their ideal outdoor living spaces.
+Whichever way you choose to grow your Crimson Queen Japanese Maple, it is guaranteed to be a strong color producer and a powerful focal point full of that visual attractiveness that many gardeners are seeking when constructing their ideal outdoor living spaces.
 The Crimson Queen is aptly named and will most certainly be a great investment.